 Status and Distribution

-Very local, occasionally locally common, in south-west England (including Lundy Island), the Isles of Scilly and the Channel Islands.
-Possibly expanding its range, with a single moth being found in Dorset in 2003.
+Very local though occasionally locally common, in south-west England (including Lundy Island), Isles of Scilly and the Channel Islands.
+A single moth was attracted to MV light in Dorset in September 2004.

 Foodplant and Larval Feeding Signs

 Scrophularia scorodonia (Balm-leaved Figwort), see plant distribution map.
 The foodplant is believed to be expanding its range and the moth may be able to take advantage of this (see record of the moth in Dorset).
 A single, small larva, almost certainly of this sp., but not bred, was found on Lundy Island during 2023 feeding within a spun leaf of Scrophularia nodosa (Common Figwort).

 Has two broods, feeding from October to early June and July to September, initially between spun leaves and, as the larva grows, below a folded leaf.

 Waste ground, sandhills, hedge banks and low cliffs.

 Finding the Moth